-Fixed-term or temporary annuities are annuities that last for a set period of time, rather than for the rest of your life.
+Fixed term annuities or temporary annuities are terms often used to describe retirement income products that pay a guaranteed income for a set period of time, rather than for the rest of your life.
 They’re usually set up to run for between 3 and 25 years.

-Fixed-term annuities can also be a tax-efficient way of withdrawing money from your pension pot.
+Fixed term annuities can also be a tax-efficient way of withdrawing money from your pension pot.
 They can help you take it over several years, paying less income tax than if you took it all in one go.
-And they can keep paying out if you die, so if the worst happens your loved ones will be looked after.
+And (as we pointed out above) they can keep paying out if you die.
+So if the worst happens your loved ones will be looked after.

 What’s the difference between an annuity and a pension?